 1609.3 Basic wind speed.
-The basic wind speed, in mph, for the determination of the wind loads shall be determined by Table 1609.
-All references to Figure 1609 in the IBC shall be considered to be references to Table 1609.
-The basic wind speed for special wind regions shall be in accordance with local jurisdiction requirements determined in accordance with Section 6.5.4 of ASCE 7.
+The basic wind speed, in mph, for the determination of the wind loads shall be determined by [Table Figure] 1609 [or by ASCE 7 Figure 6-1 when using the provisions of ASCE 7] .
+[All references to Figure 1609 in the IBC shall be considered to be references to Table 1609.
+The basic] Wind [speed speeds] for [localities in] special wind regions [, near mountainous terrains and near gorges] shall be [based on elevation.
+Areas at 4,000 feet in elevation or higher shall use 110 V mph (48.4 m/s) and areas under 4,000 feet in elevation shall use 90 V mph (39.6 m/s).
+Gorge areas shall be based on the highest recorded speed per locality or] in accordance with local jurisdiction requirements determined in accordance with Section 6.5.4 of ASCE 7.